MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/01-analyze-images.md

 > **Note**: You can choose to use the SDK for either **C#** or **Python**.
 In the steps below, perform the actions appropriate for your preferred language.

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **15-computer-vision** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
+1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/01-analyze-images** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 2. Right-click the **image-analysis** folder and open an integrated terminal.
 Then install the Azure AI Vision SDK package by running the appropriate command for your language preference:

 **C#**

 ```
-dotnet add package Microsoft.Azure.CognitiveServices.Vision.ComputerVision --version 6.0.0
+dotnet add package Azure.AI.Vision.ImageAnalysis --prerelease
 ```

 **Python**

 ```
-pip install azure-cognitiveservices-vision-computervision==0.7.0
+pip install azure-ai-vision
 ```

 3. View the contents of the **image-analysis** folder, and note that it contains a file for configuration settings: